Interleukin 9: Functions

 Il-9 is a cytokine secreted by CD4+ helper cells that acts as a regulator of a variety of hematopoietic cells.
 This cytokine stimulates cell proliferation and prevents apoptosis.
 It functions through the interleukin-9 receptor (IL9R), which activates different signal transducer and activator (STAT) proteins namely STAT1, STAT3 and STAT5 and thus connects this cytokine to various biological processes.
 The gene encoding this cytokine has been identified as a candidate gene for asthma.
 Genetic studies on a mouse model of asthma demonstrated that this cytokine is a determining factor in the pathogenesis of bronchial hyperresponsiveness.

-Interleukin-9 has also shown to inhibit melanoma growth in mice.
+Interleukin-9 has also been shown to inhibit melanoma growth in mice.

 Additionally, it gives rise to the multiplication of hematologic neoplasias and also Hodgkin's lymphoma in humans but IL-9 also has antitumor properties in solid tumors, for example melanoma.

 Discovery

-IL-9 was first described in the late 1980s as a member of a growing number of cytokines that had pleiotropic functions in the immune system.IL-9 remains an understudied cytokine even though it has been allocated with many biological functions.
-It was first purified and characterized as a T cell and mast cell growth factor and termed as P40, based on their molecular weight, or Mast cell growth-enhancing activity (MEA).The cloning and complete amino acid sequencing of P40 disclosed that it is structurally different from other T cells growth factors.
-So, it was named IL-9 based on its biological effects on both myeloid and lymphoid cells.
+IL-9 was first described in the late 1980s as a member of a growing number of cytokines that had pleiotropic functions in the immune system.
+IL-9 remains an understudied cytokine despite the attribution of many biological functions to it.
+IL-9 was first purified and characterized as a T cell and mast cell growth factor and termed as P40, based on its molecular weight, or MEA, based on its mast cell growth-enhancing activity.
+The cloning and complete amino acid sequencing of P40 disclosed that it is structurally different from other T cell growth factors.
+It was therefore named IL-9 based on its biological effects on both myeloid and lymphoid cells.

 The identification and cloning was first done by Yang and colleagues as a mitogenic factor for a human megakaryoblastic leukemia.
 The same human cDNA was isolated again by cross-hybridization with the mouse IL-9 probe.